Calibrated inference: statistical inference that accounts for both sampling uncertainty and distributional uncertainty: Distributional Uncertainty

 A similar approach can be used to construct asymptotically valid confidence intervals for $M$-estimators.
 In the following, we discuss situations in which this approach does not have the desired coverage.

-\section{Distributional uncertainty}
+\section{Distributional Uncertainty}

 There are several reasons why the coverage in equation~\eqref{eq:ciusual} might not hold.
 The main focus of this paper will be violations of \eqref{eq:main} due to what we call distributional uncertainty.
-Due to batch effects, sampling bias, confounding, or other distributional shifts, the data scientist might not draw a sample from the target distribution $\mathbb{P}$ but from some $\mathbb{P}^\xi \neq \mathbb{P}$.
-The data analyst may try to address this source of bias by re-weighting, regression adjustment, random effect modeling, or other statistical techniques.
-Our viewpoint is that when using such techniques, it is likely that some residual error remains.
-Ideally, we would like to construct confidence intervals that detect residual errors due to distributional perturbations, and accounts for it, if necessary.
+Due to distribution shifts, the data scientist might not draw a sample from the target distribution $\mathbb{P}$ but from some $\mathbb{P}^\xi \neq \mathbb{P}$.
+The data analyst may try to address the source of bias by re-weighting, regression adjustment, random effect modeling, a bias correction, or other statistical techniques.
+Our viewpoint is that when using such techniques, it is likely that some residual error remains which we might want to address by scaling the confidence intervals.
+Ideally, we would like to construct confidence intervals that detect residual errors due to distributional perturbations, and account for them, if necessary.
 We model the variation due to distributional changes as random.
 This will allow us to integrate both distributional uncertainty and sampling uncertainty in a natural fashion.

 Let us make this more concrete by returning to the example of estimating the mean.
-Due to unknown sampling bias or other unknown distributional shifts, the data scientist might not draw a sample from the target distribution $\mathbb{P}$.
+Due to a superposition of small random errors, the data scientist might not draw a sample from the target distribution $\mathbb{P}$.
 Instead, the data $(D_i)_{i=1,\ldots,n}$ might be drawn i.i.d.\ from some perturbed distribution $\mathbb{P}^\xi \neq \mathbb{P}$, where $\xi$ is a random variable and $\mathbb{P}^\bullet$ is a probability distribution for each fixed $\bullet \in \text{range}(\xi)$.
 Then the error of the empirical mean can be decomposed:

+Here, $\mathbb{E}$ denotes the expectation under the target distribution $\mathbb{P}$ and $\mathbb{E}^{\xi}$ denotes the expectation under the perturbed distribution $\mathbb{P}^{\xi}$.
 Equation~\eqref{eq:main} usually does not hold in this setting as distributional perturbations induce additional variation.